 - Bob’s bank looks at the the routing number on the check (Alice’s bank), and figures out a transaction path to that bank.

 - Hopefully Bob’s bank has a relationship with Alice’s bank.
 If Alice and Bob have the same bank, the bank just removes $50 from Alice’s account and adds $50 to Bob’s account, easy.
-If there is a relationship between the banks, some extra steps are needed.
-If the banks don’t have a relationship, step 6-12 need to happen between a central bank and both Bob’s bank and Alice’s bank.
+If they don’t have the same bank, some extra steps are needed.
+And if the banks don’t have a relationship, steps 6-12 need to happen between a central bank and both Bob’s bank and Alice’s bank.
 If a bank is small and doesn’t have a relationship with the central bank, steps 6-12 need might need to happen between quite a few banks.

 - Assuming there is a direct relationship between the banks, Bob’s bank then presents the check to Alice’s bank